247i/Inkscape/App/மைசுமப்பவன்/share/inkscape/extensions/TESTING.md

     FAIL_ON_DEPRECATION=1 - Will instantly fail any use of deprecated APIs EXPORT_COMPARE=1 - Generate output files from comparisons.
 This is useful for manually checking the output as well as updating the comparison data.
+    NO_MOCK_COMMANDS=1 - If mock files are missing, regenerate them and print the generated filename to stderr (so you know which file was generated).
+Typically, the test then fails due to "Extra print statements detected".
-    NO_MOCK_COMMANDS=1 - Instead of using the mock data, actually call commands.
+    NO_MOCK_COMMANDS=2 - Instead of using the mock data, actually call commands.
 This will also generate the msg files similar to export compare.
     INKSCAPE_COMMAND=/other/inkscape - Use a different Inkscape (for example development version) while running commands.
 Works outside of tests too.
     XML_DIFF=1 - Attempt to output an XML diff file, this can be useful for debugging to see differences in context.
     DEBUG_KEY=1 - Export mock file keys for debugging.
 This is a highly specialised option for debugging key generation.